Credits to Poly Haven for tree, stone, and iron textures.

 self.overwrite = self.checkBoxOverwrite.isChecked()

-I had time to add some additional behavior to the batch renamer utility to make it easier to use.
-I gave the tool the ability to:
+I wanted to make the batch renamer utility easier to use, and gave the tool the ability to:

 • Enable the “Run” button only if a valid starting filepath is set